-Applications are accepted using the SPPH online application system and must be completed by the stated deadline.
-In addition, all required supplemental documents must also be received by the application deadline.
-Review will be completed by the SPPH Admissions Committee, and offers will be made in accordance with the committee's recommendation and by approval of the SPPH Dean (or appointed delegate).
+Once the application is complete, review will be completed by the SPPH Admissions Committee, and offers will be made in accordance with the committee's recommendation and by approval of the SPPH Dean (or appointed delegate).
 Matriculation will occur in the Fall, Spring and Summer admission cycles.
-Exceptions to these guidelines will be taken on a case by case basis and upon the SPPH Admission Committee's review and recommendation followed by approval of the SPPH Dean.
+Exceptions to these guidelines will be taken on a case-by-case basis and upon the SPPH Admission Committee's review and recommendation followed by approval of the SPPH Dean.